Hamari Traoré

-Hamari Traoré (born 27 January 1992) is a Malian professional footballer who plays as a right-back for Ligue 1 club Rennes, of which he is the captain, and the Mali national team.
+Hamari Traoré (born 27 January 1992) is a Malian professional footballer who plays as a right-back for Ligue 1 club Paris FC, and captains the Mali national team.

 Club career

 Traore joined Lierse in 2013 from Paris FC.
 He made his Belgian Pro League debut on 30 October 2013 against Sporting Lokeren.
 He played the full game, which ended in a 1–0 away defeat.

 International career

 Traore was called up to the Mali national team and made his debut in a 4–1 friendly win against Burkina Faso.